Six Paths

-The first three are called "the three benevolent destinies" (kuśalagati), where beings are more or less virtuous, there is pleasure and there is pain, and the last three are called the three unbenevolent destinies (akuśalagati), where beings lack virtue, there is almost only suffering.
-We human beings normally only see the animals besides ourselves.
-The first Buddhist texts mention only five paths, not differentiating between the paths of the devas and the asuras.
-In Japan, the monk Genshin even unexplainably places the way of men below that of the asura.
+The first three paths are known as "the three benevolent destinies" (kuśalagati), where beings experience varying degrees of virtue, pleasure, and pain.
+The last three paths are referred to as the three unbenevolent destinies (akuśalagati), where beings lack virtue and suffer predominantly.
+Typically, we as human beings only perceive the animals around us.
+The first Buddhist texts mention only five paths without distinguishing between the paths of deva and asura.
+Moreover not all texts acknowledge the world of asura.
+In Japan, the monk Genshin even inexplicably places the path of humans below that of the asuras.

-The Pudgala that transmigrates between these six destinies is not a person or a self, not a soul, but an aggregate (Skandha), a phenomenal continuity with changing elements.

 The elements forming karma are constituted in bodily, oral or mental volitional acts.
 The chain of transmigration due to the Three Poisons (hatred, greed, ignorance), of which ignorance (avidyā) of the ultimate truth (Sanskrit: paramārtha; Chinese: zhēndì 真谛) or the true law (Sanskrit: saddharma, सद्धर्म, correct law; Chinese: miàofǎ, 妙法, marvelous law) is generally presented as the source of reincarnation in the three non-benevolent destinies.